ds-42/dart-vcl/README.md

 To create forms, the components TEdit, TComboBox, TPanel, TPageControl, TEdit, TCheckBox and others are implemented.
-Implemented components TDataSet, TDBGrid for working with databases
+Implemented components TDataSource, TDataSet, TDataLink, TDBGrid for working with databases

+Added flex component for flexible adjustment of the position of controls in dialog forms

 **Warning.** The library was tested only in the browser Google Chrome